PedroHenrique18/Compilers/Lab11/readme.md

 # Laboratory 03 - Intermediate code generation

+## Modify the project in order to generate Intermediate code for `While` instruction.

 The codes were developed for professor JUDSON SANTIAGO where you find [here](https://github.com/JudsonSS/Compiladores/tree/master/Labs/Lab11)

-## Modify the project in order to generate Intermediate code for `While` instruction.
+## The Solution
 ```c++
 void While::Gen()
 {